jorondo1/misc_scripts/init_ip34.md

 Save it and quit.
 Then, open the PowerShell app and proceed with the next steps.

-## 2. Log onto ip34
+## 2. Logging on to ip34 (might want to write these somewhere)
-To access ip34, run this command with your DRAC username (will prompt for password; nothing shows when you'll write your password, that's normal!)
+Whenever you want to access ip34, run this command with your DRAC username (will prompt for password; nothing shows when you'll write your password, that's normal!)

 	ssh <username>@ip34.ccs.usherbrooke.ca